 The USDA loan even allows the home seller to pay all the buyer’s closing costs resulting in little to zero out-of-pocket money from the home buyer.
 The primary hurdle to homeownership is down payment, especially for Georgia’s first-time homeowners.
 With the 100% USDA RD home mortgage, homeownership is still possible.

 To be approved for this loan there are a few important requirements:

 - First, the home must be located in a USDA eligible area.
-Again, most of GA outside of major cities is approved for the program.
-If you find your location is not eligible, please contact us to discuss different low down payment solutions like an FHA mortgage.
+Again, most of GA outside major cities is approved for the program.
+If you find your location is not eligible, please contact us to discuss different low-down payment solutions like an FHA mortgage.

 - Second, the household income must be below the set limits that are in place for each county.
 Click the link for more details on USDA income limits in Georgia.